diegopacheco/zig-wc/README.md

 # zig-wc

-Simple lib that mimic linux wc but written in Zig by <a href="https://diegopacheco.github.io/">Diego Pacheco</a>
+Simple lib that mimic linux wc but written in Zig by <a href="https://diegopacheco.github.io/">Diego Pacheco</a> <br/>
+100% working with Zig 0.11.

 ## Build
 ```bash